 - trouble thinking clearly

-If you experience these symptoms as well as chest pain and headache, seek immediate medical attention.
+If you experience these symptoms along with chest pain and headache, seek immediate medical attention.

 Treatments for these two symptoms vary based on the underlying diagnosis.

-If you’ve been to the doctor, and they’ve ruled out a serious cause or an infection, then you can try to start feeling better through at-home treatments.
+If you’ve been to the doctor, and they’ve ruled out a serious cause or an infection, then you can try at-home treatments.
 Here are some possible approaches:

 - Get plenty of rest.
-If you have an infection or a muscle injury, rest can help you recover and recuperate.
+If you have an infection or a muscle injury, rest can help you recover.

 - Take an over-the-counter pain reliever.
-Nonsteroidal anti-inflammatory drugs such as acetaminophen and ibuprofen can help reduce symptoms of headache and chest pain.
-Remember that aspirin can make the blood thinner, so it’s important your doctor rules out any bleeding disorder before you take it.
+Nonsteroidal anti-inflammatory drugs such as acetaminophen (Tylenol) and ibuprofen (Advil) can help reduce symptoms of headache and chest pain.
+However, aspirin can make the blood thinner, so it’s important your doctor rules out any bleeding disorder before you take it.

 - Apply a warm compress to your head, neck, and shoulders.
 Taking a shower can also have soothing effects on a headache.

-- Minimize stress in your life as much as possible.
+- Minimize stress as much as possible.
 Stress can contribute to headaches and body pain.
-From meditation to exercise to reading, there are many activities that can help you reduce stress in your life.
+There are many activities that can help you reduce stress in your life, like meditation, exercise, or reading.

 Remember that even if your doctor ruled out a serious condition, it’s possible that headache and chest pain could become more severe.
-If your symptoms get worse instead of better, seek medical attention again.
+If your symptoms get worse, seek medical attention again.